In this article, we show how to configure the Localization in DCM.

 Localization is adapting a product or service to meet the needs of a particular language, culture, or desired population's "look-and-feel".
 For Localization to function, the language (or languages) to be available needs to be defined.
 For example, the default language for every DCM installation is English, but if the user base operates in different countries or regions, it is possible to set up translations accordingly.
 This area of the system provides for the languages to be used and interpreted.

 To change localization for a specific user in the Setup application, go to Internal People > Users, select your username, and open it as Quick Modify (Control > Quick Modify).

 Then in the Preferences section from the Locale dropdown list, select ‘Russian (Russia)’ and for Language select ‘Russian’.

 Save your change

-To see the translation, you need to log out and log back in again.
+To see the translation, you must log out and back in again.
 After logging back in, your screen will look like this:

 Undo Localization and select English as Local and Language.
 Don’t forget you need to reload to see the change applied.

 It is possible to enter the precise translations from English to the appropriate language using the Translations option menu.
 It involves first identifying the text strings to be translated into English (known as Language Keys) and adding the new translation.

 To modify one keyword translation in DCM, go to Localization > Translations, select the Language to Russian from the Language dropdown list.

 On the right side, look for the Key ‘My dash’: